juanitogan/p8-programming-fonts/README.md

 # The Fonts

 Thus far, only one TrueType font (DejaVu) and a few Windows FON bitmap fonts are available here.
 I could convert the bitmap fonts to Unix/Linux types but I am not set up for testing those conversions so I'll wait for others to do that work, if anyone chooses to, and include them via pull request.
+But is that really needed anymore considering [FreeType](https://en.wikipedia.org/wiki/FreeType) (for Linux, etc.) now supports FON as well?

 Creating patch files for various vector fonts is also a possibility (such as for Consolas, what I currently use) but I have no plans to engage in such things at the moment because licensing would likely require that I patch them instead of mod them (which would then require maintaining patches for all the various versions scattered across the world).

 ### PICO-8 ROM
 ![PICO-8 ROM font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-rom-oem.png)